Flexible signal denoising via flexible empirical Bayes shrinkage: Results

-The reliable calling of peaks in ChIP-seq data is a multi-faceted problem, and a full assessment lies outside the scope of this paper.
+Reliable calling of peaks in ChIP-seq data is a multi-faceted problem, and a full assessment of the potential for \mysmash{} to be applied to this problem lies outside the scope of this paper.
 Nonetheless, these results suggest that this approach could be worth pursuing.
-One nice feature of our multi-scale Poisson approach is that it deals well with a range of intensity functions, and could perform well even in settings where peaks are broad and/or not especially well defined.
-In contrast, the performance of different peak-finding algorithms is often reported to be quite sensitive to the ``kinds" of peak that are present, so an algorithm that performs well in one setting may perform poorly in another.
+One benefit of our multi-scale Poisson approach is that it deals well with a range of intensity functions, and could perform well even in settings where peaks are broad or not well-defined.
+By contrast, the performance of different peak-finding algorithms is often reported to be sensitive to the ``kinds'' of peak that are present \citep{Wilbanks2010Evaluation}.
+Therefore, developing peak-finding algorithms that perform well in a range of settings remains an open research question.